styelz/dwarf_scheduler/README.md

-# Dwarf3 Telescope Scheduler - WIP
+# Dwarf3 Telescope Scheduler - GUI testing only - WIP
-# Implementation of APIv2 from stevejcl is being worked on soon
+### Implementation of APIv2 from stevejcl is being worked on at the moment

 A comprehensive Python GUI application for scheduling and managing Dwarf3 smart telescope observation sessions.
 Built with a modular architecture featuring dual-mode API communication, automated session management, and an intuitive tabbed interface.